 though some gets into the breast milk.
 Of note, new

 evidence shows that smoking or ingesting any marijuana

 development.
 THC can be found in breast milk for

 at least 6 days after the mother uses marijuana, so DO

 If you wish to supplement with formula, it is best to wait for two to three weeks to let your milk fully come in.
 Supplemental feedings can be given at various odd times for convenience sake, or maybe at the same time each day, perhaps at 6 pm, to let Dad get to know the child better.

-Exclusively breast feeding babies past six months old should receive vitamins A, D, and C, plus iron in the form of PolyViSol with Iron drops or the like.
+Exclusively breast feeding babies past six months old who will not be starting solids until later should receive vitamins A, D, and C, plus iron in the form of PolyViSol with Iron drops or the like.

 Breast feeding for the first time can be occasionally